The story of aid in a CARE package

 More than 600,000 homes were destroyed or damaged in Nepal by the 2015 earthquakes.
 As well as providing people with immediate food, water, and hygiene supplies, CARE packages included mattresses and tarpaulins for emergency shelter, and tools such as nails, wire, rope, gloves and other materials to repair damaged buildings.

 Northeastern Nigeria has suffered from violence and attacks for years.
-About 2.5 million people have been displaced within their country or fled to neighbouring states – including 150,000 who came to Niger, one of the poorest countries in the world.
+Millions have been displaced within their country or fled to neighbouring states – including more than150,000 who came to Niger, one of the poorest countries in the world.
 They came without any possessions, and instead of living in large refugee camps, most of them are accommodated in small villages.
 The hospitality of these very poor villages is impressive, despite nearly half the population in the region themselves already suffering from food shortages.
 Therefore CARE doesn’t only supply the refugees, but also the host communities.
 In addition to monthly basic food supplies, a CARE package contains household items for cooking, clothes, towels and other daily necessities.

-Since the summer of 2015, the number of refugees seeking to enter Europe through the Balkans has increased dramatically.
-CARE has long-standing partner organisations in Serbia and Croatia, and they set up aid systems immediately.
+From the summer of 2015, the number of refugees seeking to enter Europe through the Balkans dramatically increased.
+CARE's long-standing partner organisations in Serbia and Croatia set up aid systems immediately.
 Families received cotton bags containing food and hygiene products.

 These photos were first published in the magazine Süddeutsche Zeitung through a collaboration with CARE Germany, and are reproduced by kind permission of Maik Rositzki and Süddeutsche Zeitung.